-Raising the Curtain is a ground-breaking three-year project that combines Community-based Participatory Research with Community Engaged Arts Practice to explore the question: “What is the lived experience of dementia?” through the ideas, creativity and perspectives of those living it.
+Raising the Curtain is a ground-breaking multi-year project that combines Community-based Participatory Research with Community Engaged Arts Practice to explore the question: “What is the lived experience of dementia?” through the ideas, creativity and perspectives of those living it.

 Scroll through our slide-show (below) to learn more about this project.

 In the fall of 2017, our team from Deer Crossing The Art Farm met with the research team from Douglas College and the recreation staff at Good Samaritan Christensen Village to shift this project from planning stages into action!
 In true Art Farm fashion, designing and delivering these workshops would be a collaboration between all three partners.
 It came as no surprise that this would have its growing pains as we learned to speak each others languages.
 Literally–the unique set of terms and processes to each of our fields made collaborating more challenging than ever.
 Everyone’s good sprits and determination prevailed and soon our group of amazing participants joined us for creative sessions and inspired discussions – all of which was transcribed each week for future use.

 Research Analysis – Winter & Early Spring 2018